 Waist: 116cm (45.7 inches)

 So as you can see I am currently obese, something I’ve been for a long, long time.
-But my weight has been pretty stable around 102-104 kilos the last weeks, so I’m happy I’ve managed to stabilize it after my illness.
+But my weight has been pretty stable around 102-104 kilos in the last weeks, so I’m happy I’ve managed to stabilize it after my illness.
 Often you gain the weight, and more, back but I am pretty happy that hasn’t happened yet.
 And I won’t allow it to happen anyway!

 Analysis and goals